-Several sections of the Follow-up Evaluation form are only completed at the 48 week anniversary visits as noted on the data collection form.
+Several sections of the Follow-up Evaluation form are only completed at the 48-week anniversary visits as noted on the data collection form.

-There is a four (4) week window on either side of each follow-up evaluation date.
+There is a four (4) week window on either side of each follow-up evaluation date, beginning with the week 24 follow-up.
 However, information should be captured even when the evaluation is performed outside of this window.